Yacksel Ríos

 Yacksel Ríos Melendez (Note: Yacksel is pronounced with a leading J-sound; see voiced palatal affricate.) (born June 27, 1993) is a Puerto Rican professional baseball pitcher who is a free agent.
-He has previously played in Major League Baseball (MLB) for the Philadelphia Phillies, Pittsburgh Pirates, Seattle Mariners, Boston Red Sox, and Oakland Athletics.
+He has previously played in Major League Baseball (MLB) for the Philadelphia Phillies, Pittsburgh Pirates, Seattle Mariners, Boston Red Sox, Oakland Athletics, and Chicago Cubs.
+He has also played in the KBO League for the LG Twins.
 The Phillies selected him in 12th round of the 2011 MLB draft.